aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/_index.md

 ```
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}
-{{< blocks/products/pf/feature-page-options pairs="ppt-to-pdf pptx-to-pdf ppsm-to-pdf potx-to-pdf ppsx-to-pdf pps-to-pdf pptm-to-pdf" >}}
+{{< blocks/products/pf/feature-page-options pairs="ppt-to-pdf pptx-to-pdf ppsm-to-pdf potx-to-pdf ppsx-to-pdf pps-to-pdf pptm-to-pdf pdf-to-html pdf-to-image pdf-to-jpg pdf-to-png pdf-to-svg pdf-to-tiff pdf-to-xml" >}}

 {{% blocks/products/pf/feature-page-section  h2="Mircrosoft PowerPoint to HTML Conversion" %}}
 When ever there is need to embed presentations within webpages, then there is need to convert slides to HTML.
-API provides [HtmlOptions class](https://apireference.aspose.com/slides/net/aspose.slides.export/htmloptions), Use it after loading the files for special settings like hidden slides, as by default, these will not be included during conversion process.
+API provides [HtmlOptions class](https://reference.aspose.com/slides/net/aspose.slides.export/htmloptions), Use it after loading the files for special settings like hidden slides, as by default, these will not be included during conversion process.
 Pass the finalized options to Save method for conversion.
 {{% blocks/products/pf/feature-page-code h3="C# Code for PowerPoint to HTML Conversion" %}}

 ```cs